kingopara/Team-Profile-Generator/README.md

 ## Usage
 This can only be generated using prompts generated in the command line.

+use "node index.js" as the prompt to initialize the app from the command line.

 ## Credit
 This app was made with love and hardwork by Praise Opara